hpfeeds/hpfeeds/docs/broker.rst

 remotely and published to a channel on the broker.
 All subscribers to that channel then receive a copy.

+If you are running the broker outside of Docker please not that Windows is not supported and you must be using Python 3.6 or later.

 Super-easy throwaway test broker
 ================================